 A measure of Stevens' strength is the enthusiastic spirit and significant support provided by our 37,000 active alumni.
 Alumni volunteer their time and talent in many activities for Stevens, and a number of Stevens graduates serve on the faculty, staff or Board of Trustees.
 The loyalty of our alumni also takes the form of important financial support, both in dollars and in the percentage of those who donate.

 The interplay between students and alumni at Stevens is significant.
 Students can gain inside information on careers in various scientific and technical fields and build important contacts for their after-college years.

 The professional staff of the Alumni Office, located on the 9th floor of the Wesley J. Howe Center, is supplemented by many volunteers, and together they perform a wide variety of services.
 All graduates, as members of the Association, are eligible for these services, and there is no dues structure.
 Besides maintaining a myriad of records on alumni, which are published in the Stevens Alumni Directory, the Alumni Association also publishes a quarterly magazine, The Stevens Indicator, and a newsletter, The Stevens Alumni letter.
-The Association assists the drive for annual gifts via the Stevens Fund, with more than 700 alumni volunteers, and it sponsors Alumni Weekend each spring and a Stevens Homecoming luncheon each fall.
+The Association assists the drive for annual gifts via the Stevens Fund, with more than 700 alumni volunteers, and it sponsors Alumni Weekend each spring.

 The Association maintains programs in such areas as awards, educational and social activities, reunions, publications, license plates, and a nationwide network of regional and affinity or professional alumni clubs.
 It fosters networking among alumni who share special interests by means of evening meetings or full-day conferences for professionals or graduate alumni.